DGC-GH/eveObserver/scripts/prompt.md

 4. Evaluate current features: Summarize functionality, potential bugs, and alignment with best practices.
 5. Assess performance and resilience: Highlight bottlenecks, error-prone areas, and scalability issues.

-Based on the analysis, suggest targeted improvements to make the code:
+Based on the analysis, suggest targeted improvements to make the code and wait for my confirmation to Implement them:

 - **Easier to Work With:** Better IDE integration, streamlined workflows, or automation scripts.
 - **Better Overall:** Enhanced features, improved error resilience, added tests, or security fixes.
 - **Faster:** Optimized execution, reduced latency, or resource efficiency.

-Use emojis and format the text for better readability and output in this exact format for easy adoption in VS Code (e.g., copy-paste suggestions into Copilot prompts or files):
+Use emojis and format the text for better readability and output in this exact format for easy adoption in VS Code:
 - **Agent Preferences:** [Bulleted list summarizing your biases above]
 - **Repo Analysis Summary:** [Concise yet detailed overview, including key insights from the structured analysis steps]
 - **Improvements:** [Numbered list; for each: 1.
 Brief explanation and rationale.
 2. Code snippet or diff (use Git-style diff format if changing existing code).
 3. Copilot-friendly suggestion (e.g., "Paste this into VS Code and use Copilot to refactor: [prompt]").
 4. Expected benefits tied to preferences]

---- Implementation ---

-Based on the previous Analysis Phase, implement.
-Then proceed with the updates below.
+After Implementation:

 Docs:
 - **Update Roadmap:** Update the existing roadmap.md file (or create new if it doesn't exist) based on your findings and plan it step by step in an optimal order, keeping track of your progress by editing this file.